 Click the link below to see a full schedule of our upcoming virtual volunteer sessions and events.

-This interactive visualization shows the spread of racially-restrictive deeds across Minneapolis during the first half of the twentieth century.
+This interactive visualization shows the spread of racially-restrictive deeds across Hennepin County during the first half of the twentieth century.

-Racial covenants were invisible to the casual observer.
-In this way, they were different from the whites-only drinking fountains and waiting rooms of the Jim Crow south.
-Yet these real estate contracts were powerful tools for segregationists.
+Racial covenants were tools used by real estate developers to prevent people of color from buying or occupying property.
+Often just a few lines of text, these covenants were inserted into warranty deeds across the country.
+These real estate contracts were powerful tools for segregationists.
 Real estate developers and public officials used private property transactions to build a hidden system of American apartheid during the twentieth century.

-Minneapolis was not always segregated.
-The maps below, created from raw census data compiled by the Minnesota Population Center, show how covenants helped remake the racial landscape of the city.
+The project started in Minneapolis, where research revealed that the city was not always segregated.
+Covenants helped remake the racial landscape of the city.
 As racially-restrictive deeds spread, African Americans were pushed into small and increasingly circumscribed neighborhoods.
 Even as the number of black residents continued to climb, ever-larger swaths of the city became entirely white.